Table of content

 Wrong cost evaluation within one project area presupposes an inaccurate distribution of resources within the project.
 As a result, the team ends up with an under-allocation of resources, thus spending more time on critical tasks.
 In this case, the vendor completes the essential tasks at its own expense.

-Not factoring in risks
+Not Factoring in Risks

 When a vendor fails to perform an in-depth assessment of risks, cost variations are frequent flyers.
 And in most cases, without clear risk awareness teams cannot identify the necessary contingencies and end up with cost overruns.
 The only solution deemed viable here is to prioritize critical tasks.

-Underqualified team
+Underqualified Team

 If the software development cost estimation was performed by specialists who lack the actual development experience, no wonder the team brings their eggs to the wrong market.
 Another mistake in this category includes assigning a motley crew of junior and senior devs to draw an estimate.
 It goes without saying that they need different time to complete the same task, so the average number of manhours will be estimated in the wrong way.